amit08255/react-sharable/README.md

-# react-sharable
+# React Sharable

-Sharable react component pattern
+Patterns for building sharable component which can be easily shared among projects.
+Use these patterns for building applications that are highly flexible and pluggable.